 After we arrived, my grandmother would typically begin playing a mix of classical music, folk songs, and pop songs on her spinet piano, and I would watch my dad’s face transform: His jaw would slacken, while the lines between his eyebrows softened, lifting the intensity of thought that always seemed to burden him.

 This was my first experience of the power of music.

-Doctor-writer Oliver Sacks’ essay collections, like Musicophilia, introduced stories to the public that explained the ability of music to promote skill learning and/or recovery in the face of severe disability and trauma.
-Research in neuroscience has backed up many of Sacks’ observations.
-For example, people who have suffered strokes or have been diagnosed Parkinson’s disease are better able to walk while listening to rhythmic music.
+Doctor-writer Oliver Sacks’s essay collections, like “Musicophilia,” introduced stories to the public that explained the ability of music to promote skill learning and/or recovery in the face of severe disability and trauma.
+Research in neuroscience has backed up many of Sacks’s observations.
+For example, people who have suffered strokes or have been diagnosed with Parkinson’s disease are better able to walk while listening to rhythmic music.
 In the case of strokes, people who can’t talk can often sing.
 Singing is then used to facilitate recovery of speech.
-This has been the case of Representative Gabby Giffords.
+This has been the case of Rep. Gabby Giffords.